Sergey-Kit/Feature_Engineering_Cases/README.md

-# Feature_Engineering_Cases
+# Forecast of customer churn
-This is where I keep my practice notebooks
+Determine whether the client will continue to use the company's services.

-#### Most of the solution was taken from https://github.com/DenisVorotyntsev notebook.
+#### Most of the solution was taken from https://github.com/DenisVorotyntsev/Rosbank_boosters/blob/master/raw_Baseline.ipynb notebook.

 1) TRX_features file - First solution with LGB method
 2) PCA_Intermediate_Version - The solution with PCA for MCC-codes